Spartan-119/ats_pypi/README.md

 The similarity score between the resume and job description is: 75.23%
 ```

 In this example, the user runs the `simple_ats` package from the command line.
 The system prompts the user to enter the resume content and job description content.
-After processing the input, the system computes the similarity score and prints the result to the console.[1]
+After processing the input, the system computes the similarity score and prints the result to the console.

 ### Contributing